Medford Lakes, New Jersey

 Medford Lakes is a borough in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 4,264, an increase of 118 (+2.8%) from the 2010 census count of 4,146, which in turn reflected a decline of 27 (−0.6%) from the 4,173 counted in the 2000 census.
+The borough, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 Medford Lakes was incorporated as a borough by an act of the New Jersey Legislature on May 17, 1939, from portions of Medford Township.
 The borough was named for Medford Township, which was named by a developer for Medford, Massachusetts.

 The borough's 22 lakes and surrounding lake communities are within the boundaries of the New Jersey Pinelands Commission.
-The Medford Lakes Colony, a homeowner association, manages the lakes and other recreational facilities.
+The Medford Lakes Colony, a community association, manages the lakes and other recreational facilities.
 More than 10% of the borough's homes are log cabins.

 History

-Charles Read's Aetna Furnace contributed to the Continental Army's efforts during the American Revolutionary War, using local bog iron to manufacture cannonballs.
-A part of the industrial life of what is now Medford Lakes was the saw and grist mill erected by John Haines.

-Medford Lakes was originally founded as resort community with a distinct architectural style, utilizing cedar logs as the primary building material.
-The logs were imported in large quantities and crafted into log cabins, with both the interior and exterior walls being made entirely of solid logs.
-Some of the logs were stripped of their bark while others were left in their natural state.
-The use of cedar as a building material was chosen due to its porous nature, which serves as an excellent insulator, thus allowing the cabins to remain cool in the summer and warm in the winter.
-The community also had an extended season, as the large stone fireplaces in the cabins could effectively heat the cabins during the colder months.
-The Medford Lakes Development Company was established in 1927 and in 1928, the Colony Club Pavilion was constructed on land donated by the Development Company.
+Prior to European colonization, the area now known as Medford Lakes was inhabited by the Lenni-Lenape people, who utilized the region's abundant natural resources, including its water bodies and forests, for survival and shelter.

+European influence in the area began in the 17th century following English control over former Dutch territories.
+However, permanent European settlement did not commence until the 18th century.
+During this period, the region—characterized by its fertile soil and extensive forestland—remained sparsely populated and was primarily used for agriculture and lumbering activities.

+During the American Revolutionary War, local industry played a role in the war effort.
+Charles Read’s Aetna Furnace contributed by producing cannonballs for the Continental Army, using locally sourced bog iron.
+Around the same time, John Haines constructed a saw and grist mill, marking the early stages of industrial activity in the area.

+The 19th century saw continued exploitation of natural resources, particularly iron ore, which fueled local industry and contributed to the broader Industrial Revolution.
+Forges were established along the area’s waterways, and the population grew significantly during this period.

+In 1927, the Medford Lakes Development Company was established, and in 1928, the Vaughn and Sons Lumber Company constructed the Colony Club Pavilion on land donated by the development company.
+The community became known for its distinctive log cabin architecture, utilizing imported cedar logs for construction.
+These log cabins, which featured strong insulation and prominent stone fireplaces, extended the usability of the area beyond the summer season, attracting visitors from Philadelphia and New York City.

-St. Mary of the Lakes Catholic Church, a single-story log cabin structure built in 1931, was added to the National Register of Historic Places in 2007.
+In 1931, St. Mary of the Lakes Catholic Church, a single-story log cabin structure, was built and later added to the National Register of Historic Places in 2007.

-Medford Lakes was established as an independent municipality in 1939.